netidx/netidx-book/src/overview.md

 Publisher and subscriber performance is fairly good, such that sending many millions of messages per second is possible.
-The per message overhead is on the order of about 70ns of wall clock time per message with kerberos encryption on (Skylake x86_64 8x5Ghz).
+The per message overhead is on the order of about 70ns of wall clock time per message with kerberos encryption on (Skylake x86_64 8x5GHz).
 Obviously that number depends on the exact hardware you're running on, and it depends on your workload batching well.
-A raw tcp socket, coded properly, will always be faster, the goal is that it won't be faster by enough that it's worth using.
+A raw TCP socket, coded properly, will always be faster, the goal is that it won't be faster by enough that it's worth using.